FINE: Factorizing Knowledge for Initialization of Variable-sized Diffusion Models: Methods

+To enable knowledge factorization during pre-training, we first decompose the weight matrices of each DiT block to better extract size-agnostic knowledge.
+Recent studies~\cite{han2023svdiff, zhang2024spectrum, zhang2024spectral} have advanced SVD-based methods, primarily for parameter-efficient fine-tuning through layer-wise decomposition.
+However, these methods overlook \textit{inter-layer shared knowledge}, leading to size-dependent deployment constraints and redundant storage due to uncoordinated layer-specific factorization.

-In contrast, we introduce FINE, a method that captures and utilizes shared knowledge across layers through knowledge factorization.
-Instead of applying SVD independently to each layer, FINE identifies shared singular vectors $U$ and $V$ across all blocks, while allowing layer-specific singular values $\Sigma$.
-These shared singular vectors, $U$ and $V$, represent extracted learngenes and capture size-agnostic knowledge, thus enabling efficient initialization of models with variable sizes.
+In contrast, FINE emphasizes capturing size-agnostic knowledge shared across layers during factorization.
+However, directly applying SVD to pre-trained models fail to enforce the sharing of $U_{\star}$ and $V_{\star}$ across layers, as SVD independently decomposes matrices without facilitating inter-layer knowledge sharing.
+To address this, FINE adopts a reverse approach by first defining \textbf{\textit{shared singular vectors}} $U$ and $V$, alongside \textbf{\textit{layer-specific singular value}} $\Sigma^{(l)}$, to reconstruct weight matrices.
+These shared components, $U$ and $V$, serve as learngenes, encapsulating size-agnostic knowledge and enabling efficient initialization of models with variable sizes, as shown in Figure~\ref{fig:form}.